History of Brown v. Board of Education

 Protect Your Civil Rights

-The Brown case had a profound impact on society and helped to integrate not only schools, but paved the way for other civil rights advancements.
+The Brown case had a profound impact on society and helped to integrate not only schools but paved the way for other civil rights advancements.
 Although segregation is no longer legal, it continues to impact education.
-If you are concerned about you or your child being affected by segregation in school, then talk to a civil rights attorney about your rights.
+If you have concerns about segregation on the basis of race in schools affecting you or your child, consult a civil rights attorney.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.

 Contact a qualified civil rights attorney to help you protect your rights.